Retiring to Fuerteventura – How We Did It

 Buying a house in Fuerteventura

 We started house hunting, fuelled by the need to get a garden for Oscar.
-We would have liked to live in El Cotillo but there are no houses with gardens, only apartments and village street houses.
+We would have liked to live in El Cotillo, but there are no houses with gardens, only apartments and village street houses.

 Buyer Beware

-Our preferred location was Lajares and eventually we found a new detached villa we liked in a small development.
-We agreed a price and started the process of buying.
-The owners then informed us that they had decided to keep the one we wanted but we could have another one right by the road for the same price.
+The owners then informed us that they had decided to keep the one we wanted, but we could have another right by the road for the same price.
 This wasn’t worth as much as the one we wanted as it was overlooked, which the other wasn’t.

 retiring in the canary islands